An Overview of Housing Finance Company Registration

 Following is the list of all the vital documents required for Housing Finance Company Registration in India:

-- Submit a copy of AOA (Article of Association) and MOA (Memorandum of Association);
+- A copy of the AOA (Article of Association) and MOA (Memorandum of Association) of the proposed Company;

-- Submit a Board Resolution stating the Company’s objective and approval to record application before National Housing Bank;
+- Board Resolution stating the Company’s objective and approval to record application before National Housing Bank;

 - Next three years Business Plan of the Company;